"Granby is a well-built village overlooking the delightful vale of Belvoir, 4

 ||R.G.
 12 / 2717

-- There was already a church here at the time of the 1086 Domesday Survey.
+- Granby had a church at the time of the 1086 Domesday Book.

 - The Anglican parish church is dedicated to All Saints.